New Year's Eve Live: 2022–23

-2023
+2023–24

 The special featured guest appearances by Bridget Everett, Eva Longoria, John Mayer (who appeared from a cat café in Tokyo, much to Cooper's amusement), Jeremy Renner, Henry Winkler, and Bowen Yang.
 Cooper and Cohen returned to drinking alcohol during the telecast, taking a tequila shot at the top of each hour.
 Cohen continued his apparent feud with Ryan Seacrest, while the co-hosts revealed to Cohen's parents that they've never needed to go to the bathroom during the special (albeit noting that there was a portable toilet available nearby).
 The Mountain Time coverage originated from Las Cruces, New Mexico's chili pepper drop.

-2024
+2024–25

-The 2024–25 edition featured performances by 50 Cent (from Planet Hollywood Las Vegas), Diplo, Lil Jon, Meghan Trainor, Patti LaBelle, Shania Twain, and Sting.
+The 2024–25 edition featured performances by 50 Cent (from Planet Hollywood Las Vegas), Diplo (from Avalon Hollywood), Lil Jon, Meghan Trainor, Patti LaBelle, Shania Twain, and Sting.
 Sara Sidner, Harry Enten, and Cari Champion hosted Central Time coverage from Auditorium Shores in Austin, and Gary Tuchman hosted Mountain Time coverage from Prescott, Arizona's boot drop.

-During an interview, Cohen dubbed actor Jon Hamm the "male Nicole Kidman" due to his workload, to which he agreed.
+During an interview, Cohen dubbed actor Jon Hamm the "male Nicole Kidman" due to his workload, to which Hamm agreed.
 After being asked by Cohen about the most "conventional" place he had ever done LSD, Diplo revealed that he had microdosed the hallucinogen while on a helicopter ride to the Avalon Hollywood before going on-air.